leftmove/wallstreetlocal/README.md

 #### Production

-The production build is made for running at scale, so running it will be more cumbersome.
+The production build is made for deploying at scale, so running it will be more cumbersome.

 You can find the compose file [here]("./backend/docker-compose.prod.yaml").
 There is no `.env` file though, as all the environment variables are included in the compose file.